grzeslaw07/dayNight-/README.md

 # Day and Night
-## Button that changes background and font color
+I built a button that changes background and font color